MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

   Set-ExecutionPolicy RemoteSigned
   ```

-## Connection steps when using a password
+## Connection steps when using just a password

-Here are the steps to connect to all the services in a single PowerShell window.
+Here are the steps to connect to all the services in a single PowerShell window when you are using just a password for sign-in.

 1. Open Windows PowerShell.